-Affordable dwellings provided within a new residential development should be visually indistinguishable, built to the same quality and using the same materials as open market homes including all gardens and boundaries finishes.
+Affordable dwellings provided within a new residential development should be visually indistinguishable, built to the same quality and using the same materials as open market homes; this includes all gardens and boundary finishes.

 All affordable homes are expected to have their own front door directly leading to the outdoors.
-Affordable dwellings should be well designed and conform to the minimum space standards as set out in Annex 2 providing a good level of living space for their maximum occupancy.
-Consideration of the Council's Design SPD should also be made.
+Affordable dwellings should be well designed and preferably conform to the minimum space standards, as set out in Annex 2, providing a good level of living space for their maximum occupancy.
+Schemes should also accord with the Council's Design Guide SPD.

-Layout plans
+Layout Plans